lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Started or commenced.
 "The race began when the starter pistol fired."

 begin
 : To start or originate.
-"Let's begin our hike up the mountain."
+"Let’s begin our hike up the mountain."

 behavior
 : The way one acts.
-"The child's behavior was excellent all day."
+"The child’s behavior was excellent all day."

 behind
 : At or toward the back.
 "Please stand behind me in line."